hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ```
 docker run -ti --rm \
-  -v $(pwd)/database:/home/hephaestus/database hephaestus-eval
+  -v $(pwd)/database:/home/hephaestus/database \
+  -v $(pwd)/data:/home/hephaestus/data \
+  -v $(pwd)/scripts:/home/hephaestus/eval-scripts \
+  -v $(pwd)/figures:/home/hephaestus/eval-figures \
+  hephaestus-eval
 ```

-Note that we mount two local volumes inside the newly-created container.
-The first volume (`database/`) contains the bug database that includes the bugs discovered by our approach, while the second volume (`scripts/`) includes some scripts to reproduce and validate the results of the paper.
+Note that we mount four local volumes inside the newly-created container.
+The first volume (`database/`) contains the bug database that includes the bugs discovered by our approach, while the second volume (`data/`) provides the data collected during our evaluation.
+The third volume (`eval-scripts/`) includes some scripts to reproduce and validate the results of the paper.
+Finally, the fourth volume (`eval-figures/`) will be used to save Figure 8 of our paper.

 ## Bug Database